wearerequired/traduttore/docs/installation.md

 Traduttore requires [WP-CLI](https://wp-cli.org/) 2.0 or newer to be installed on the server.
 [Learn more about the available CLI commands](cli.md).

+To send Slack notifications, Traduttore requires a separate WordPress plugin.
+[Learn more about setting up notifications](notifications.md).

 ## Installing Traduttore

 If you're using [Composer](https://getcomposer.org/) to manage dependencies, you can use the following command to add the plugin to your site: